On the theory of topological computation in the lowest Landau level of QHE: The Qubit formation in QHE through Aharanov-Bohm phase

-On the other hand the concurrence $C=0$ indicate minimum entanglement between the qubits having respective fluxes $\mu_1$ and $\mu_n$ of zero values.
+It may be noted that for maximum entanglement $\mu_1=1$ results and for minimum entanglement both $\mu_1$ and $\mu_n$ becomes zero.

-The physics behind the formation of higher Hall states takes place through the entanglement of Hall qubits $|\Phi(z)_1>$ in the lowest landau level.
-Here the A-B phase or statistical phase plays the key role in the process of spin echo with the essential condition $\pm e^{i\phi_s}=\pm e^{i\pi}=\pm 1$ for QHE states to be antisymmetric.
+The physics behind the formation of higher Hall states take place through the entanglement of Hall qubits $|\Phi(z)_1>$ in the lowest landau level.
+Here the A-B phase or statistical phase plays the key role in the process of spin echo with the essential condition $\pm e^{i\phi_s}=\pm e^{i\pi}=\pm 1$.
 The outcome of entanglement of two Hall qubits is